LWAYVE/ios-sdk/README.md

 The first step in setting up LWAYVE is to add both the LWAYVE SDK and the ProxSee SDK as dependencies in your iOS project.
 The LWAYVE SDK handles the time, location, and audio of the Contextual Audio Experience.
 The ProxSee SDK passes the location tags to the LWAYVE SDK so that the LWAYVE SDK can complete the location aspect of the Contextual Audio Experience.

 #### Add the LWAYVE and ProxSee SDKs as Dependencies
+##### Using CocoaPods (recomended)
 You can get the LWAYVE and ProxSee SDKs for iOS on Cocoapods:

 - LWAYVE - [https://cocoapods.org/pods/LwayveSDK](https://cocoapods.org/pods/LwayveSDK)
 - ProxSee - [https://cocoapods.org/pods/ProxSeeSDK](https://cocoapods.org/pods/ProxSeeSDK)

-In order to add and manage the LWAYVE and ProxSee SDKs as dependencies in your iOS project, you must first install Cocoapods.
+In order to add and manage the LWAYVE and ProxSee SDKs as dependencies in your iOS project, you must first install CocoaPods.

 ```
 $ gem install cocoapods